gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

 ---
 # Create Datastores

-Datastores can be created from a number of sources (on both the CLI and UI)
+Datastores can be created from a number of sources (on both the CLI and UI):

-- Uploading files stored on your computer.
+- Uploading files stored on your computer
 - From an HTTP URL which downloads a `.zip` or `.tar.gz` file.
 These files are automatically extracted by the Grid Platform before they are attached to a Run or Session